42mandychen/42mandychen.github.io/resume/index.md

 Data Structure • `C++` • Oct 2016

-- Implemented a skip list data structure to parse input text file and output a text file containing the words in the input file with frequency and pages of occurrences in an alphabetical order.
+- Implemented a skip list data structure to parse an input text file and output a text file containing the words in the input file with frequency and pages of occurrences in an alphabetical order.

 ### *Mind The Gap*